Menu

 Capturing the Full Spectrum

-Where spectral flow differs most significantly from conventional flow cytometry is in the optical configuration and software analysis.
-In conventional flow cytometry, emitted photons are funneled through a series of dichroic mirrors and band pass filters that partition the light into a narrow bandwidth for detection by a set of photomultiplier tubes (PMTs).
-In contrast, spectral flow uses dispersive optics, such as prisms or spectrographs, that disperse photons according to wavelength across an array of detectors.
-This method broadens a fluorophore’s spectral profile by capturing the entire visible and near-IR spectrum.
-This allows for higher resolution spectral analysis over conventional optic configurations which detect only a small portion of the emission spectra.
-Consequently, fluorophores with very similar emission spectra that were once impossible to separate by conventional flow cytometry methods (Fig. 1), can now be distinguished through spectral flow cytometry.
-Figure 3 shows how the nearly identical spectral profiles of CF®660C and CF®660R can be distinguished with spectral flow cytometry, but not with conventional flow cytometry (Fig. 2).
-However, it should be noted that pairing of very spectrally similar dyes like CF®660C and CF®660R is not optimal dye pairing practice and would not be recommended even for spectral flow.
+Spectral flow differs most significantly from conventional flow cytometry in the optical configuration and software analysis.
+In conventional flow cytometry, emitted photons are funneled through dichroic mirrors and band pass filters that partition the light into a narrow bandwidth for detection by a set of photomultiplier tubes.
+Spectral flow uses dispersive optics that disperse photons according to wavelength across an array of detectors, which broadens a fluorophore’s spectral profile by capturing the entire visible and near-IR spectrum and allows for higher resolution spectral analysis.
+Consequently, fluorophores with very similar emission spectra that were once impossible to separate by conventional flow cytometry methods, can now be distinguished through spectral flow cytometry.

 The same flow cytometry principles of panel design and spectral spillover are applicable to spectral flow cytometry.
-Designing multicolor fluorescence panels requires careful consideration of fluorophores with distinct spectral profiles that can be separated by the instrument.
-In conventional flow, when a multiparameter panel with a dozen or more fluorophores are used, overlap of emission spectra is unavoidable.
-This leads to noise in channels from emissions of unintended fluorophores, an issue known as spectral spillover.
-To address this, single-color control samples are run with each experiment to determine the amount of spectral overlap present in each detector.
+Designing multicolor panels requires careful consideration of fluorophores with distinct spectral profiles that can be separated by the instrument.
+In conventional flow, when a panel with a dozen or more fluorophores are used, overlap of emission spectra is unavoidable.
+This leads to noise from emissions of unintended fluorophores, known as spectral spillover.
+Single-color control samples are run with each experiment to determine the amount of spectral overlap present in each detector.
 In conventional flow cytometry, a mathematical method known as compensation applies these controls to subtract the overlapping spectra and isolate a fluorophore’s emission profile.
-This is done through a correction factor that is derived from the ratio of intended and non-intended fluorophores emitting into a channel.

 Conventional Flow CytometrySpectral Flow Cytometry